tabular-json/tabular-json/README.md

 ### Output as table

 Data is tabular when it is an array containing at least one item, where every item is an object.
-Stringifying tabular data as a table almost always results in the smallest output, but it is not always the most readable way.
+Stringifying tabular data as a table normally results in the smallest output, but it is not always the most readable way.
 For example having nested tables inside a table is not very readable.
 Also, having a table containing a field like "comments" or "description" which contains long texts results in a very wide column, making the formatted table hard to read.

 Depending on your use case, you can configure a strategy for when to output tabular data as a table.
 This can be done using the option `outputAsTable`.
 The function `outputAsTable` is invoked for all tabular data in the input json and returns true when the data should be stringified as a table.